Last update of this page: March 23, 2026

 on LUMI we cannot yet

-We are also working on a number of base images to build upon, where the base images are tested with the OS kernel on LUMI (and some for ROCm are already there).
+We also provide a number of base images to build upon, where the base images are tested with the OS kernel on LUMI.

 Interacting with containers¶